ittykeys/skaneresa.se/README.md

 Re-implement missing features from the old Reseplaneraren.
 (Used to be accessible at https://reseplaneraren.skanetrafiken.se , but that now redirects to the new bad one)

 Very beta, merely "proof of concept" stage.
-Only showing trains and departure times at the moment.
+Only showing trains at the moment.
+Deviations only in Swedish.

 Live version at [skaneresa.se](https://skaneresa.se)